clementsan/medication_extraction/README.md

 ### Notes on LLM

 This project leverages Mistral LLMs.
-I compared "mistral-small-latest" and "ministral-3b-latest" LLM models, the former providing more consistent outputs.
+I compared several LLM models:
+ - `ministral-3b-latest`: fast but not fully precise
+ - `ministral-8b-latest`: fast and precise (good compromise)
+ - `mistral-small-latest`: slow but more accurate (without a cleaning step)

 I used an LLM temperature of 0, to enforce a more deterministic output.

 ### Notes on LLM prompting

-I created a prompt template available in the following json file (`prompt_template.json`), to extract specific medication information (medication name, and medication administration).
+I created prompt templates available in the following json file (`prompt_template.json`), to extract specific medication information (medication name, and medication administration).

-This prompt provides clear and concise instructions: defining a specific task, adding context as a variable (i.e. data from PDF document), and asking for a JSON object as output format.
+The prompts provide clear and concise instructions: defining a specific task, adding context as a variable (i.e. data from PDF document), and asking for a JSON object as output format.

+Prompt examples:
+ - `prompt_context`: prompt allowing additional context information (as variable)
+ - `prompt_doc`: prompt used when directly uploading a document (use of `direct-qna` option)

 In addition, I used specific pydantic models to define a clear JSON schema.
 It helps ensure the LLM model provides consistent structured responses (following this custom JSON structure).
 In that regard, I used the `client.chat.parse` function from Mistral AI (instead of the more general `client.chat.complete` function).